harryjun-ustc/MindFace/face detection/7 FTDTracker/README.md

     ```
 2. Prepare dataset

-    For this challenge, the  MOT17 and MOT20.
+    For this challenge, the MOT17 and MOT20 dataset is used.

     You can download the dataset from the official site of [MOT challenge](https://motchallenge.net/)